Haim Arlosoroff

-Haim Arlosoroff (23 February 1899 – 16 June 1933; also known as Chaim Arlozorov; חיים ארלוזורוב) was a Socialist Zionist leader of the Yishuv during the British Mandate for Palestine, prior to the establishment of Israel, and head of the Political Department of the Jewish Agency.
+Haim Arlosoroff (23 February 1899 – 16 June 1933; also known as Chaim Arlozorov; חיים ארלוזורוב) was a Socialist Zionist leader of the Yishuv during the British Mandate for Palestine before the establishment of Israel, and head of the Political Department of the Jewish Agency.
 In 1933, Arlosoroff was assassinated while walking on the beach with his wife in Tel Aviv.

 Biography

-Haim Arlosoroff was born on February 23, 1899, into a Jewish family in Romny, Ukraine (then part of the Russian Empire).
+Haim Arlosoroff was born on February 23, 1899, into a Jewish family in Romny in the Russian Empire (present-day Ukraine).
 In Russia, he was known as Vitaly, the Russian equivalent of Haim.
 When living in Germany, he was known as Viktor.
 Arlosoroff's paternal grandfather was Rabbi Eliezer Arlosoroff of Romny, an author of religious commentaries on the Talmud.

-At the age of six, Arlosoroff encountered antisemitism for the first time, as the family's home in Romny was attacked in 1905 during a violent pogrom.
+At age six, Arlosoroff encountered antisemitism for the first time, as the family's home in Romny was attacked in 1905 during a violent pogrom.
 Arlosoroff's family fled across the German border to East Prussia.
 Seven years later, the family settled in Königsberg, Germany (now the Russian city of Kaliningrad).
 Arlosoroff thus became fluent in German, in addition to studying Hebrew with a tutor.

-Upon the outbreak of World War I in 1914, Arlosoroff's family did not possess German citizenship and thus faced threats of deportation as enemy aliens.
+When World War I broke out in 1914, Arlosoroff's family did not possess German citizenship and thus faced threats of deportation as enemy aliens.
 The family eventually obtained permission to remain in Germany and moved to Berlin.
 When Arlosoroff's father, Saul, traveled back to Russia on business, he was barred from returning to Germany and died there of cholera.

-Arlosoroff studied economics at the University of Berlin and earned himself a doctorate.
+Arlosoroff earned a doctorate in economics at the University of Berlin.
 During his studies, he wrote articles on Zionist affairs.
-In Germany, he became a key leader of Hapoel Hatzair (also Ha-Po'el ha-Tza'ir, Hebrew for "The Young Worker"), a socialist political party which attracted many of the intellectuals of the time.
+In Germany, he became a key leader of Hapoel Hatzair (also Ha-Po'el ha-Tza'ir, Hebrew for "The Young Worker"), a socialist political party that attracted many of the intellectuals of the time.
 As a result of his party affiliation, Arlosoroff was appointed editor of Die Arbeit (German for "The Labour"), a journal in which his writings were first published.

 Arlosoroff was not religiously observant.
-His precociousness and his strong national feelings as a Jew can be seen in a letter he wrote at age 17 to his German literature teacher: "I am a Jew, and I feel strong and proud of my Jewishness.
+His precocity and strong national feelings as a Jew can be seen in a letter he wrote at age 17 to his German literature teacher: "I am a Jew, and I feel strong and proud of my Jewishness.
 I feel it in my bones that I am different from a German, and it would never occur to me to deny this...
 My soul yearns for the unique, ancient Hebrew culture.
 But I also like German culture, and perhaps I am also afraid to admit how great my love for it is...
 Yet, Goethe and Schiller never really touched my heart closely."
-Throughout his teenage years, Arlosoroff expressed his identity by composing poetry in German that emphasized Jewish cultural themes.
+During his teenage years, Arlosoroff expressed his identity by composing poetry in German that emphasized Jewish cultural themes.